NamedPipeServerConnection class

 AsyncClose

-Cancels every outstanding I/O against this connection and closes the underlying pipe handle.
-Eventually triggers a ClientDisconnected event on the parent server once the cancellation completes.
-Automatically invoked from Class_Terminate when the last reference to the connection drops.
+Cancels every outstanding asynchronous I/O against this connection and closes the underlying pipe handle.

 Syntax: connection.AsyncClose